Structure of Pitch-Pattern Motifs in Major League Baseball: Overview of Major League Baseball Dataset

 From 2008 onward, the raw datasets contain 12,403,853 pitch records thrown by 3,468 pitchers (see Table~\ref{table:overview}).
 After removing records with missing information (e.g., pitch types or release speeds), 12,322,641 pitches from 3,468 pitchers remain available for analysis.
 Each Statcast record provides the pitch’s $x$ and $z$ coordinates as it crosses home plate, along with its pitch type and release speed.
 Pitch speeds increase overall across all pitch types over time (see Fig.~\ref{fig:speed_trend}), a trend that is broadly consistent with the growing influence of modern biomechanics and sports science~\cite{massgeneralbrigham_biomechanics,stodden2005relationship,makhni2018assessment}.

 To ensure consistency in long-term sequence analysis, we filter the datasets according to two criteria: (i) retaining only pitchers who recorded at least 162 innings pitched (the MLB standard for ``qualified'' status) and (ii) excluding the year 2020.
-The 162-inning threshold is widely used when ranking pitching statistics in professional-league analyses~\cite{mlb_dot_com}.
+Although this criterion introduces a sampling bias toward starting pitchers, the 162-inning threshold is widely used in professional-league analyses~\cite{mlb_dot_com} because it provides sufficiently long sequences for robust statistical analysis.
 From 2008 to 2025, the total seasonal number of pitches, $N_{\rm pitch}$, remains approximately 700,000 per year, with the notable exception of the pandemic-shortened 2020 season (see Fig.~\ref{fig:n_pitch_year}).
 The fraction of pitches thrown by qualified pitchers is highlighted by orange bars, accounting for roughly 15.8\% (2021) to 41.2\% (2011) of the league-wide total.
 After filtering, the final dataset comprises 3,542,338 pitches thrown by 393 qualified pitchers (see Table~\ref{table:overview}).

 MLB consists of the National League (NL) and the American League (AL), each subdivided into East, Central, and West divisions with five clubs per division, for a total of 30 teams (see Table~\ref{table:mlb_team}).
 At the team level, individual clubs record approximately 400,000 pitches per year, of which about 30\% are thrown by pitchers who meet the qualified-inning criterion (see Fig.~\ref{fig:n_pitch_team}).